wazuh/wazuh-documentation/source/amazon/services/prerequisites/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Check out the prerequisites needed to monitor AWS based services with Wazuh.
-See how to configure an S3 Bucket, how to configure AWS credentials, and how to install dependencies.
+  :description: Check out the prerequisites to monitor AWS-based services with Wazuh.
+See how to configure an S3 Bucket and AWS credentials, and how to install dependencies.

 .. _amazon_prerequisites: